-Prairie smoke is an herbaceous perennial in the family Rosaceae native to North America.
+Prairie smoke, (Geum triflorum) is an herbaceous perennial in the family Rosaceae native to North America.
 This unique wild flower gets its’ name from its feathery gray tails which resemble a plume or a feather duster.
 This characteristic has given this plant many nick-names such as: torch flower, long-plumed purple avens, prairie smoke, lion’s beard and old man’s whiskers.
 It is listed as a threatened species by the Department of Environmental Conservation, because of this; the SLELO PRISM and The Nature Conservancy are trying to protect prairie smoke on several of the alvar communities within the SLELO region (St. Lawrence, Lewis, Jefferson, Oneida and Oswego Counties).

 Prairie smoke grows best in dry, well drained soils in full sunlight; it tolerates light shade on hot summer days.
 It can be locally found at one of the SLELO PRISM Priority Conservation Areas at the Chaumont Barrens Preserve, an alvar habitat, located in Chaumont NY.
 It is found naturally in North Western California throughout Canada and portions of the US.

 Flowers: are pink to reddish purple in color and grow in groups of three on long stalks.
 Each bloom is ¾-1 inch long with 5 white to pale pink petals hidden under red sepals.
 Sepals and floral bracts are hairy on the outer surface.
 Blooms appear in early spring (Middle to end of May for Northern New York area).